kaiserfro/auto-water/README.md

 1. If water is currently *ON*, set the water off based upon value above **off threshold**.
 1. Record the water on/off setting in the control database.
 1. Record all of the information and timestamp of reading into the history database.

+* Testing the valve shows that the water flows pretty quickly, so the period at which this app must wake up is very short, maybe every 100ms.
+* Testing the sensor shows that it reads 0 in dry air.
+  * In water its reading around 500-600.
+  * Against a damp sponge its reading 400's.
+  * Using the tip of the sensor is different than the side of it.
+  * Need more testing to get a feel for proper moisture thresholds.

 #### Web-based Interface